-Update your kitchen on a budget | Ideal Home
+Budget kitchen ideas for your next makeover – spend less without compromising on style

 Looking for budget kitchen ideas?
-If your kitchen is looking a bit tired, you don’t have to spend a fortune to give it a fresh new look.
+Your kitchen might be looking a bit tired, but you don’t have to spend a fortune to give it a fresh new look.
 All it takes is a little time, effort and creativity to pep up the heart of your home.

 If your cupboards are a bit dated, in terms of style and or colour, why not consider just replacing the doors if the framework is still in good shape?
 There are a host of companies that specialise in providing replacement doors.